How to take payments from European customers

 1. Bank Transfer

 The cost of making cross-border bank transfers can vary greatly for non-Eurozone currencies.
-However, with the arrival of the SEPA credit transfer scheme it‘s now much cheaper to make transfers in the Eurozone.
+However, with the arrival of the SEPA credit transfer scheme, it is now much cheaper to make transfers.

-You may still be subject to currency exchange fees if customers are transferring Euro-denominated payments to a GBP account.
-To reduce your exposure to currency exchange fees, you could either open a Euro-denominated account at your UK bank or use a peer-to-peer platform such as Wise or Kantox.
+You may still be subject to currency exchange fees if customers are transferring euro-denominated payments to US dollars.
+To reduce your exposure to currency exchange fees, you could either open a euro-denominated account at your home bank or use a peer-to-peer platform such as Wise or Kantox.

 2. Credit Card